DefinetlyNotAI/Solidworks-Crack/README.md

 Sometimes a dll file can be missing, note the fix is found if you search the dll name in google and download the file and follow the websites guidlines

-Also a great way to do this is to watch the video tutorial on the installation found in this repository